astroumd/lmtoy/docs/wishlist.md

 * New script **make_spec_fits.py** that makes a waterfall fits cube

-* The **lmtoy_combine.sh** is able to combine multiple SpecFil's and create an output cube
+* The **lmtoy_combine.sh** is able to combine multiple SpecFile's and create an output cube

-* There is a new --sample flag in grid_data.py, to allow you to mask out samples from given pixels.
-So the argument is a multiple of 3 integers:
+* There is a new --sample flag in the gridder, to allow you to mask out samples from given pixels.
+The argument is a multiple of 3 integers:
-  P,S0,S1, where P is the pixel number (0.15), and sequence from S0 through S1 are then not included in the gridding.
+  P,S0,S1, where P is the pixel number (0...15), and sequence from S0 through S1 are then not included in the gridding.
 S0 can start at 0, S1 can max out to whatever number it has for that pixel, consult your output for this.
-  There is no check on valid values, so you can --sample 99,-100,-10
+  There is no check on valid values, so you can set --sample 99,-100,-10

-* There is a new -a flag in spec_driver_fits, for which the output weight file (the -w flag) will contain the beam.
-This is achieved by processing one pixel at (0,0) with 1 channel of intensity 1.0
+* There is a new -a flag in **spec_driver_fits**, for which the output weight file (the -w flag) will contain the beam.
+This is achieved by rewriting the internal SpecFIle to contain one  pixel at (0,0) with 1 channel of intensity 1.0.
+See also Appendix C in the SLR manual.

 # A wishlist